-Three films by Nathaniel Dorsky screened in London earlier today: Hours for Jerome (1966-70/1982), Compline (2009) & Aubade (2010), three of the most beautiful films I have ever seen.
+Three films by Nathaniel Dorsky screened in London earlier today: Hours for Jerome I & II (1966-70/1982), Compline (2009) and Aubade (2010), three of the most beautiful films I have ever seen.
 Dorsky is understandably reluctant to distribute his work on anything other than 16mm, yet part of me wishes he would relent.
-These are images I'd like to screen every night to remind me why there might be a point to the next day's business of living, how to look in order to live.
+These are images I'd like to screen every night to remind me why there might be a point to the next day's business of living; how to look in order to live.
 The prints were pristine, the colour and tone of the images overwhelming.
-Memory is resistant already, so once will do.
+Memory is resistant already, and once will have to do.